“Abundance of Soil Mites (Arachnida: Acari) In a Natural Soil of Central Argentina” (2005)

 http://www.massey.ac.nz/~maminor/.This site offers information about Soil Ecology and Ecosystem Ecology.
 Soil Ecology is mainly about soil invertebrates and what they do for the environment.
 The soil invertebrates are susceptible to their own environment, but are excellent for the impacts of land organization practices.
 Ecosystem Ecology is mainly about the elements of a soil invertebrate ecosystem.
 These factors include what plant species surround the organisms’ environment and what living species are involved in that area.

 This article explains the links among invertebrates and other organisms in order to function in the soil environment.
 One of the main functions described is how different systems within the ecosystem are able to act with properties of self-organization.
 This means that invertebrates are able to sustain biological activities within the soil.
 This source states what functions invertebrates can conduct because of this self-organization property.
 One of the benefits from this research is that it contains information on how biological engineering can tie into the effects invertebrate species have on the soil.
 It also highlights the important components invertebrates have to create occurring change in soil properties and how this effects the environment.

 “Soil Invertebrate Identification Chart”

 This is page gives a chart of the most common soil invertebrates, and for each invertebrate it gives the common name, the class, a physical description, it’s diet, and it’s habitat.
 It also has a picture of each invertebrate.
 This website is extremely useful for learning quick and basic information about soil invertebrates.
 It does not go into any depth because it is just an identification chart, but it still contains a lot of good information.
 In order to find contact numbers, dates, or authors, you have to go to a different website which is somewhat confusing.
-Overall, this is a good site and has a rating of +7.6.

 "Soil Invertebrate and Microbial Communities, and the Decomposition an